maginawin/iOS_Public/README.md

-# WM iOS demo, take care for her kindly.
+# Branch for personal, as I'm working at home.